Have you ever seen something you wanted so badly you nearly (or actually) shouted “SHUT UP AND TAKE MY MONEY!”?

 This is not “Shut up and take my money!” territory, folks.
 Not even close.

 I’m telling you this because I’m a pitching expert.
-That’s how I make my living — off products, and therefore off the act of selling products.
+That’s how I make my living — from my products, and therefore from the act of selling my products.

-And still the urge to respond “Charm is…” is nearly irresistible.
+And still the urge to respond “ETZ is…” is nearly irresistible.

-I’ve finally trained myself to ignore the leading question of “What’s Charm” and override the natural response.
+I’ve finally trained myself to ignore the leading question of “What’s Every Time Zone” and override the natural response.
 Now I say…

 This is a pitch without a pitch, isn’t it?
 It’s really a conversation… it’s an opener.
 And it gets results.

 The wrong people are clearly disinterested by this opener.
 Maybe half the time, this strategy gets negative results (“Nope, I don’t know what you’re talking about”) — but that’s valuable, too.
-Saves us both time and effort, because they’re never going to want Charm.
+Saves us both time and effort, because they’re never going to want ETZ and I can take the conversation in a different direction like talking about vintage chairs or art or our cats. 😂

 This isn’t easy.